AndreasThinks/bedtime-reading/readme.md

 Test the integration by reacting to a message containing a URL with one of your configured emojis.
 You should see:
 - A confirmation message in the Slack thread
-- The article appear in your Readwise Reader
+- The article appear in your Readwise Reader with the emoji's specific tag

 ## Local Development
 1. Clone this repository